GoldenNaim/sushiswap-stargate-layerzero/README.md

 ### swapThenSend

-This function must be used if you want to swap **an ERC20 token** against USDC, USDT or STG.
+This function must be used if you want to swap **an ERC20 token** against USDC, USDT, BUSD ( on BSC ) or STG.
 The parameters are listed above :

 Parameters | Value